A Garden Gateway

 Programming affected by construction

 With compromised parking, we have adjusted our educational programming.
 We will offer smaller classroom programs, providing an intimate experience for students.
 Workshops will result in take-home items that are small and lightweight, for easy transport to vehicles that might be parked a distance away.
-The annual Green Matters Symposium will be relocated to the Manor Country Club in Rockville.
-The third annual Private Garden Tour will proceed this spring, as all the gardens are located off-site, and summer camps will run as scheduled.
+Summer camps will run as scheduled.
 Art exhibits on display in the Visitors Center will be accessible when the building is open.

 Facility Rentals- book your special event today!